ISO 31000:2018 Components

 The purpose of risk management is the creation and protection of value.
 It improves performance, encourages innovation and supports the achievement of objectives.
-Principles include the requirement for the risk management initiative to be (1) customised; (2) inclusive; (3) structured and comprehensive; (4) integrated; and (5) dynamic.
+Principles include the requirement for the risk management initiative to be (1) customized; (2) inclusive; (3) structured and comprehensive; (4) integrated; and (5) dynamic.

 The purpose of the risk management framework is to assist with integrating risk management into all activities and functions.
-The effectiveness of risk management will depend on integration into governance and all other activities of the organisation, including decision-making.
+The effectiveness of risk management will depend on integration into governance and all other activities of the organization, including decision-making.

 > At CRI Group we are working on new ISO 31000 Awareness training course.
 Show your interest and sign up for more updates HERE!

 - Aligning risk management with the strategy, objectives and culture of the organization;

 - Issuing a statement or policy that establishes a RM approach, plan or course of action;